Manual Composition

 In the composition view (left side), you can see the main elements added to the composition, which can later be moved into playlists (right side).
 These are mainly tracks and events.

-Fig. 1 - Composition and a filled playlist.
+Fig. 1 - Composition and filled playlists.

-Fig. 1 - Composition and a filled playlist.
+Fig. 1 - Composition and filled playlists.

 Adding tracks

-Fig. 2 - Add track icon.
+Fig. 2 - Main menu.

-Fig. 2 - Add track icon.
+Fig. 2 - Main menu.

 Supported audio file formats: